**From Donald Walsh:

-There were actually three seperate schools; the trade school, the continuation school, and the vocational high school
+There were actually three seperate schools; the trade school, the continuation school, and the

-also the electric teacher was Raymond T. Bernke.
+Division and Orleans, also the electric teacher was Raymond T. Bernke.

 Now retired, I still look back fondly on my Cooley days - I would enjoy sharing informaiton

 with you and others interested.
 Is there an organized group of former Cooley students/teachers?
 Are reunions

 **From Martin Ficzko:

 for three years and have some very fond memories, especially of the print and machine shop.
 At

 the time I went the "EL" ran directly in back of the school and the Oscar Myair wienner factory.
 I also rememeber the basketball

 "I attended Cooley High & Cooley upper grade Center 1225 Sedgwik from